zongruxie4/mcp-server-cloudflare/README.md

 # Cloudflare MCP Server (WIP)

 This is a Model Context Protocol (MCP) server for interacting with Cloudflare services.
-It provides a unified interface for managing Cloudflare KV Store, Workers, and Analytics.
+It provides a unified interface for managing Cloudflare KV Store, R2 Storage, Workers, and Analytics.

 ## Features